 Employers cannot provide reasonable accommodation in those cases where doing so will cause undue hardship to them.
 Undue hardship, in this scenario, refers to any significant expense or difficulty to a business.

 Factors that determine whether such accommodation will create undue hardship revolve around:

 - The cost and nature of the needed accommodation

 - The financial resources available to the employer

 - The size, structure, composition and nature of the business

 - Accommodation costs the employer has already incurred to make the workplace habitable for disabled employees

 In cases where the cost of the accommodation will threaten the organization’s financial ability (such as when the company is small, or the cost is too large), then this will be taken to be an undue hardship.
 As such, the accommodation will be forgone.

-Contact The Brown Firm PLLC for a Free Consultation!
+Contact The Brown Firm PLLC For More Information!